 HSA-eligible plans allow you to pay for medical expenses from a Health Savings Account (or HSA).
 You can contribute money towards an HSA account pre-tax and use that income to pay for qualified medical expenses (excluding your premiums).
 Qualified medical expenses include deductibles, dental services, vision care, prescription drugs, co-pays, psychiatric treatments, and other qualified expenses not covered by your health insurance plan.

 This helps every dollar stretch further for your healthcare, but are usually attached to higher-priced premiums.

 Metal ratings for health insurance plans

 So what’s the deal with those metals?

-A good rule of thumb is that the more valuable the metal, the stronger (and more expensive) the coverage.
-Technically, it’s an actuarial value of how much cost is covered by the insurance company vs. the individual.
+Generally, the more valuable the metal, the stronger (and more expensive) the coverage.
+Technically, metals are defined by how much of the cost is covered by the insurance company instead of the individual.
 A bronze plan covers the least amount out-of-pocket, and platinum covers the most.

 Roughly, insurance would cover out of pocket:

 Platinum: 90% of expenses

 But remember, higher metal grades mean higher premiums.
 If you expect fewer medical expenses, you’ll likely want lower premiums through lower metal ratings.